 Don spent the past five years in Washington, D.C. focused on improving operational efficiencies in the Executive Branch and on Capitol Hill.
 Most recently, Don served as the Assistant Director of Scheduling and Advance for the Department of the Treasury.
 During his time at Treasury, Don supported Secretary Mnuchin through numerous domestic trips and over a dozen international trips, including the 2018 and 2019 G-20 Summits in Argentina and Japan.
 In addition, Don spent time working to improve the operational processes across the department, putting an emphasis on collaboration between senior political appointees as well as career public servants.

-Previously, Don was a senior staff member for Ways and Means House Member, Tom Reed (NY-23).
+Previously, Don was a senior staff member for U.S. House of Representatives Member, Tom Reed (NY-23).
 He graduated from the University of Scranton.

 Garrett Johnson is a co-founder and executive director of the Lincoln Network.
 He also co-founded SendHub.com, a venture-backed-YCombinator startup launched in 2011.
 He served as professional staff to the Ranking Member of the U.S. Senate Foreign Relations Committee, where oversight portfolio included Afghanistan, Pakistan, and Haiti.